 There has been research on how stress can cause balding.
 High-stress levels cause hair follicles to be pushed into a resting phase and will eventually lead to hair loss.

 When you’re suffering from male pattern baldness, stress can accelerate the rate of balding.
 Therefore, if you get your stress under control then your hair fall may reduce.

 How do you stop DHT from attacking hair follicles?

 So one obvious way to stop male pattern baldness would be to stop the production of DHT.
 But how do you stop it?
-Certain medications are said to block this male hormone and there are natural ways too.
-Green tea is one of the natural DHT blockers.
+Certain medications are said to block this male hormone and there are natural ways too, like with green tea.
 The antioxidants and phytochemicals present in green tea are said to reduce the conversion of testosterone into DHT.

 Balding isn’t a sign of low testosterone in men.
 But studies have shown that subcutaneous testosterone therapy has a positive effect on scalp hair growth for women who have androgen deficiency.
 However further studies need to be carried out to measure the hair growth accurately.

 Many individuals with hair loss seek medication that reduces the effect of DHT.
 Finasteride reduces the production of the enzyme 5-alpha reductase that makes this hormone.
 Subsequently stopping it from attacking the hair follicles.